altexdim/sourcemod-plugin-gungame/README.txt

         need stats to run the handicap.
 I just do not want to run gungame_stats at all because I use hlstatsx.
 The extra processing for top10 etc is not necessary.

+    * Finally i got this minor bug when a player reach triple level, the triple level sound (default one) stop playing after 1 sec, i'm not sure if it comes from my server or your new version, any suggestion much appraciated.
+(Running turbo mod with respawn)

     ----====----==== Normal priority list ----====----====

     + Feature request: